-- Preferably use current estimates for indicators affected by seasonality, such as diseases.
-If unavailable, analysts may rely on a critical analysis of conditions during the same season in the previous years and inferred estimates based on estimates seen recently, but not necessarily from the same season. - For slow-changing indicators such as exclusive breastfeeding, information from the past three to five years can be used with contextualization and justification of evidence.
+• Preferably use current estimates for indicators affected by seasonality, such as diseases.
+If unavailable, analysts may rely on a critical analysis of conditions during the same season in the previous years and inferred estimates based on estimates seen recently, but not necessarily from the same season.

+- For slow-changing indicators such as exclusive breastfeeding, information from the past three to five years can be used with contextualization and corroboration of evidence.
 The maximum age of the evidence will depend on how stable the condition is. - Information on contributing factors from higher administrative levels can be extrapolated to lower administrative levels with documented justification.
-Historical trends of contributing factors should be considered, and any increasing trends should be carefully reviewed and their impact on acute malnutrition analysed.
+The historical trends of contributing factors should be considered, and any increasing trends should be carefully reviewed and their impact on acute malnutrition analysed.
+Information on contributing factors that is limited both in terms of method as well as time relevance may also be included in the analysis. - Add additional indicators as relevant.
+The IPC Acute Malnutrition Analysis Worksheets provide a list of standard indicators to look at under the contributing factors, but analysts may need to consider other indicators depending on their context; for example, dengue may need to be considered under diseases in some contexts.